The Securities Litigation Review: Denmark

-The Danish FSA prepares statistics of market abuse cases.
-The Danish FSA statistics in the tables below outline, as examples, violation of prospectus regulation and unlawful disclosure of inside information.25
+The Danish FSA prepares statistics of market misconduct offences.
+The table below outlines, as examples, statistics on market abuse, violation of prospectus regulation and unlawful disclosure of inside information.25

 Nasdaq Copenhagen supervises and imposes sanctions for violations of its rule books.

 In Denmark, a case concerned with serious economic crime (e.g., proceedings regarding non-compliance with securities regulation) is, as a general rule, processed according to the same rules as any other criminal case.
-Therefore, the differences between Danish civil and criminal securities proceedings are worthy of notice.
+Therefore, the differences between Danish civil and criminal securities proceedings are worth noting.